 Your NCB continues to accumulate until you make a claim or if you renew your policy without a claim and before expiry.

-This term for this situation is totally up to the insurer, therefore, please connect with the insurer to get an accurate answer.
+This term for this situation is totally up to the insurer.
+Please connect with your chosen insurer to get an accurate answer.

 No-claim bonus is not an add-on.
 You are eligible for no-claim bonuses by default if your own a comprehensive or standalone car insurance.
 A no-claim bonus protector, however, can be purchased as an add-on.